rtibi/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

     -   Tier: **Standalone**

-    -   Edition: **Enterprise** -- Tip in a production environment the edition should reflect the actual capabilities
+    -   Edition: **Enterprise**

+    -- Tip in a production environment the edition should reflect the actual capabilities

         ![Fields in the Create SKU blade are set to the previously defined settings.](images/Hands-onlabstep-by-step-AzureStackimages/media/image97.png "Create SKU blade")

-6. Review the Add a **SQL Hosting Server** Blade and click **Create**.
+6. Review the Add a **SQL Hosting Server** Blade and click **Create**

 **Note:** SKUs **can take up to an hour** to be visible in the portal.
 Users cannot create a database until the SKU is fully created.

 ### Task 2: Register resource providers in the tenant subscription

-1. Launch the Azure Stack tenant portal and click More services -\> search for Subscriptions -\> click the subscription and then click Resource Providers.
+1. Launch the Azure Stack tenant portal and click More services -\> search for Subscriptions -\> click the subscription and then click Resource Providers

 2. Click Register by each of the unregistered resource providers except Microsoft.Resources.
 After the RPs are registered your screen should look like this: